remedies for white-collar crime

 Medical profession

-The making of false medical certificates, helping illegal abortions, manufacturing of fake drugs, etc. comes under the white-collar crimes.
+The making of false medical certificates, helping illegal abortions, manufacturing of fake drugs, etc. comes under white-collar crimes.

 Engineering